tuckerweibell/recipe/packages/recipe/src/components/EzIcon/EzIcon.md

 ### Icon size

 By default, the icon size is inherited from the parent container.
 If you want to specify a size, use the `size` prop.
 We currently support `small`, `medium`, and `large`, (in addition to `inherit`).
 Font sizes for each icon size are specified in the [theme](/guides/theming/#icons).

-<EzAlert headline="Deprecation Warning" tagline="Previously supported 'xsmall' and 'xlarge' sizes are deprecated and will be removed in v15.
-Instead, use 'small', 'large', or 'inherit'." use="warning"></EzAlert>

 ```jsx
 () => {